shourya2002-geek/shourya2002-geek/README.md

 ### Hi there, I'm Shourya!

-## I'm a Developer, and an avid Learner
+## I'm a Software Engineer

 - I develop software which affects people's lives at scale.
-- I possess a strong interest in Full Stack Dev, Deep Learning, and Machine Learning.
+- I possess a strong interest in Deep Learning, and Machine Learning and Dev.
 - You can generally find me working on personal and collaborative projects.